 But Lewy left Germany immediately; and Friedrichs, who had carefully read Mein Kampf, could not share the optimistic hope of many

-that governmental responsibility would now temper the rowdy radicalism of Hitler’s brown shirts, especially in
+that governmental responsibility would now temper the rowdy radicalism of Hitler’s brown shirts, especially in regard to the Jews.

 ‘Still also I myself didn’t realize how deep all this would go.”